AkhilByju/Bayesian-Credit-Risk-Modeling-with-Uncertainty-Quantification/README.md

 Subsequent analysis therefore focuses on uncertainty-aware decision making rather than raw predictive performance.

-Excellent — this is **complete, coherent, and defensible**.
-You’ve built a _full Bayesian risk system_, not just a model.

-Below I’ll do **two things**:

-1. Give you a **clean, polished README update** that incorporates Day 5 results _without overselling or apologizing_
-2. Lay out **clear next steps**, with a decision tree so you know when to stop vs extend

-You can paste the README section verbatim.

 ---

 ## Decision Layer: Cost-Sensitive and Uncertainty-Aware Risk Modeling